-Taken on its own terms, Everything Is Everything is a good, listenable piece of early 1970s pop/soul.
-It is, without a doubt, dated – the very title of the album, a popular catchphrase of the day, indicates that.
-While still a stronger release than anything put out by Diana Ross & The Supremes in the last few years of their career, this album is closer in spirit to those albums than to 1970’s Diana Ross, because there’s not necessarily a theme to the work as a whole.
+Thus, Everything Is Everything (Motown 724) became something of a “lost” album for awhile, garnering little attention from anyone aside from die-hard Diana Ross fans and not getting a proper reissue until 2008.
+That’s unfortunate, because it’s an interesting entry in the Ross discography and there are certainly some cuts that merit rediscovery.
+Everything Is Everything is, without a doubt, dated; the very title of the album, a popular catchphrase of the day, indicates as such.
+Really, it’s closer in spirit to latter-day Diana Ross and The Supremes albums than to 1970’s Diana Ross, because there’s not necessarily a theme to the work as a whole; even Deke Richards would later say, “I began to feel knots in my stomach when I knew there would be no overall concept to the album.”
 The songs of Diana Ross told the story of a young woman emerging into solo stardom through a collection of exciting, passionate performances.
 Everything Is Everything instead is more of a showcase of what Diana Ross could do with a song as an interpreter.

-8. The Long And Winding Road: This is unquestionably the low-point of Everything Is Everything, a nauseating piece of MOR that sucks the soul right out of the string of good songs that come before it.
-Perhaps I’m a little biased because I’m not a Beatles fan, but the song is a laborious, overwrought ballad that, like the title suggests, seems to meander along while never actually getting anywhere.
-Diana, unfortunately, doesn’t rise above the material, and brings some of her Supremes affectations back from the dead here, stretching words like “here” into “hee-aaaaah” and “disappear” into “disa-peeeee-ahhhhh” in the overdone, show-biz sort of the singing she often incorporated into her medleys of hits during live shows in the late 1960s.
+8. The Long And Winding Road: Let’s be honest; “Come Together” is definitely an anomaly when it comes to Diana Ross covering The Beatles.
+She’s buoyed on that song by a superb instrumental and arrangement, just as she was on “Hey Jude” from 1969’s Cream Of The Crop.
+But aside from these two performances, Ross and The Supremes had never fared well when tacking material written by John Lennon and Paul McCartney; just listen to the disastrous 1964 LP A Bit Of Liverpool and Diana’s uninspired reading of “Yesterday” on 1965’s I Hear A Symphony for proof (or, actually, do yourselves a favor and don’t listen to them).
+Unfortunately, this cover of “The Long And Winding Road” (which had been a #1 for The Beatles earlier in 1970) is pretty awful, and unquestionably the low-point of Everything Is Everything.
+Coming after seven songs that straddle the line between pop and R&B really well, “The Long And Winding Road” dives straight off the cliff into schmaltzy MOR territory, killing the rootsy vibe summoned by songs like “Come Together” and “Baby It’s Love.”
+The arrangement here is laborious and overwrought, and seems to meander along while never actually getting anywhere (which, to be fair, is appropriate given the title).
+But Diana, unfortunately, doesn’t rise above the material, and brings some of her Supremes affectations back from the dead here, stretching words like “here” into “hee-aaaaah” and “disappear” into “disa-peeeee-ahhhhh” in the overdone, show-biz sort of the singing she often incorporated into her medleys of hits during live shows in the late 1960s.
 This is disappointing in light of the fresh, inspired singing she’d turned in for her solo debut album and on a few cuts on this album.
 If any song should have been left in the vaults, this is it.

 There is no doubt that there’s an unevenness to Everything Is Everything which results in it sounding more like a collection of songs than a complete album.
 Even Diana Ross apparently knew this, having said “I wasn’t satisfied with the Everything Is Everything album…When I do an album, I like it to be good all the way through” (David Nathan, The Soulful Divas, 153).
 Still, there are some strong productions here that tend to be overlooked in the context of Diana Ross’s solo career.
 Later in the decade, Diana would sometimes play it safe, following much more closely to the melody of the songs she recorded and shying away from recording songs that required her to push her voice.
 But Everything Is Everything captures the singer at a time when she was still experimenting with her sound as a solo artist, and when she scored, she scored big.

-Choice Cuts: “I Love You (Call Me),” “Baby It’s Love,” “I’m Still Waiting”
+Paul’s Picks: “I Love You (Call Me),” “I’m Still Waiting,” “Baby It’s Love”